 Quality activities may include anything in which one or both of you have an interest.
 The emphasis is not on what you are doing but on why you are doing it.
 The essential ingredients are: 1. at least one of you wants to do it, 2. the other is willing to do it, 3. both of you know why you are doing it – to express love by being together.

-If your spouse’s love language is QUALITY TIME:
+If your spouse’s love language is QUALITY TIME

-- Take a walk together through the old neighbourhood where one of you grew up.
+- Take a walk together through the old neighborhood where one of you grew up.
 Ask questions about your spouse’s childhood.
 Ask, “What are the fun memories of your childhood?”
 Then, “What was the most painful about your childhood?”

 - Go to the park and rent bicycles.
 Ride until you are tired, then sit and watch the ducks.
 When you get tired of the quacks, roll on to the rose garden.
 Learn each other’s favourite colour of rose and why.